A group of smiling friends take a picture together.

 3. You can help your credit score by paying down your credit card debt and making consistent, on-time payments.

 Do you know how your credit score compares to the national average?
-According to the Fair Isaac Corporation (FICO), the average credit score as of April 2022 is 716.1
+As of October 2023, the Fair Isaac Corporation (FICO) lists the average FICO® Score as 717.1

 Your credit score may affect your interest rate on loans and credit cards, so knowing the average credit score and what factors can impact your credit may help you improve your financial situation.

 How do you fare compared to the average FICO® Score?
-Even if you're not quite there yet with your credit, the Discover it® Secured Credit Card helps you build/rebuild your credit history.2
+Even if you’re not where you want to be, the Discover it® Secured Credit Card helps you build/rebuild your credit history.2

 What is a good credit score?

-What is considered a good credit score to qualify for credit will depend on the lender.
-However, you can check which credit score range you fall into based on the FICO credit scoring model.
+You can check which credit score range you fall into based on the FICO® credit scoring model.

 FICO® Score Ranges